WHO SHOULD YOU CONTRIBUTE FOR?

 All contributions payable under this Act may be recoverable summarily as a civil debt

-The prescribed contribution rate at the moment is 5% (from the basic salary of the employee) and 5% from the employer.
+The prescribed contribution rate at the moment is 8.5% (wages of employee) and (8.5%) from the employer.

 Every employee or employer may, on top of the contribution opt to contribute more than the rate prescribed on voluntary basis.
 This is called excess contribution payment.

-Contribution must be paid monthly, and not later than the 15th day of the following month in which the payment was made by using the TAP02 form.
+Contribution must be paid monthly, and not later than the 15th day of the following month in which the contribution must be submitted electronically via e-Amanah.